On Linear Learning with Manycore Processors: Problem Statement Background

-The models of this form have two important characteristics.
-First, since $g= \sum_{i} g_i(\alpha_i)$ is separable, it is possible to perform updates on different column of the data matrix separately.
-In particular, we can use stochastic coordinate descent (SCD) to process the data set coordinate-wise.
-This approach can be extended to batches.
-Second, importance measures for individual coordinates are available.
-Such measures depend either on the dataset, the current model parameters or both.
-They can be used for the selection of important coordinates during coordinate descent, speeding up overall convergence, either by deriving sampling probabilities (importance sampling) or by simply picking the parameters with the highest importance score (greedy approach).
+Typically, the coordinates to update are picked at random.
+However, to accelerate the coordinate decent procedure, we can assign importance measures to individual coordinates.
+Different such measures exist and they depend either on the dataset, the current model parameters, or both.
+They can be used for the selection of important coordinates during the coordinate descent procedure, speeding up overall convergence, either by deriving sampling probabilities (importance sampling, e.g.~\cite{Stich:2017tf, Perekrestenko:226287}), or by simply picking the parameters with the highest importance score (greedy approach, e.g.~\cite{You:2016:APG:3157382.3157621,karimireddy2019greedy}).